-Cinema in the 21st century is morphing into a curious mix of documentary and narrative storytelling where actors will no longer be able to hide behind technique but will have to come to terms on camera with their darkest and sweetest memories of who they are.
-To realize that, in the end, there is no need for acting at all.
+Cinema in the 21st century is morphing into a curious mix of documentary and narrative storytelling where actors will have to come to terms on camera with their darkest and sweetest memories of who they are.
+There is no need for acting at all.
 Pure undivided presence will suffice.

 I’ve been writing ever since I can remember.
 My first memory is creating three wolves when I was four years old.
 They lived in our bedroom curtains.

 What can you read now?
 Start with The Green Card Blog while I wrap up writing my debut novel "Long Nights Moon."

 In my home country Bulgaria we have a ritual to commemorate and celebrate the first steps of a child.
 We set various objects before the child and it is said that whatever object the child pics up first, it will point to his life’s path.
 I doubt my parents put down a movie camera and if they did I might have chosen its mystery.
 But in the absence of one, I chose a pen and paper.
 Here I’m, over forty years later, finally giving writing a chance because of a mandatory stay at home order for most of the citizens of the world.
 It is never too late to look for that childhood spark of ours, to rekindle it, and to carry it forth valiantly.